IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/README.md

 * **Created numerous examples of Web Actions**
 * **Enabled API Gateway integration including authentication and rate-limiting.**

-Once this exercise is finished, you will be able to creating scalable HTTP APIs using IBM Cloud Functions!
+Once this exercise is finished, you will be able to creating scalable HTTP accessible APIs for Actions using IBM Cloud Functions!

 ## Background